2003 Subaru Legacy Blitzen B4

 Dating from February 2003 this late model B4 generation Legacy features the 2.0 two-stage twin-turbo Boxer engine, developing a quoted 276bhp for the manual and 268bhp for the automatic version as here.
-The twin stage turbos work sequentially, the primary turbo gives low down grunt, with the second joining the party above 4,000rpm giving considerable performance and plenty of torque(320NM in stock tune) throughout the rev range.
+The twin stage turbos work sequentially in such a way that the primary turbo gives low down grunt, with the second joining the party above 4,000rpm giving considerable twin turbo performance and a greater torque(320NM in stock tune) and power delivery throughout the rev range.

-This car comes to us in desirable 'Blitzen' spec, German for 'Lightning' and is the result of collaboration with design house 'Porsche Design' and features Subaru's top level of luxury-sport trim package from the STi range with wheels, bodykit and interior designed by the Germans.
+This cool car comes to us in desirable 'Blitzen' spec, German for 'Lightning' and is the resultant product after a collaberation with design house 'Porsche design' and features many unique parts, available in some unique paint schemes with Subaru's top level of luxury-sport trim package available from the STi range with wheels, bodykit and interior designed by the Germans.
 In 2003 interiors were designed by Andreas Zapatinas, hence we see on this car the attractive two tone, Copper and black leather interior (bar the front seats which were changed by a previous owner for reasons unknown).

-The Legacy has been with our vendor the last couple of years and has proved trouble-free.
-Eagle eyed viewers might have noticed the car has been fitted with a water/methanol injection system from American firm Snow Performance which we understand is set up to work automatically via the device in the centre console when filled, giving the car a notable extra layer of performance if desired.
-A Dyno session recorded in the history file reveals the car to have made a maximum of 305bhp at 6,500rpm - this, we must point out is undated and was done in Japan prior to import.
+The Legacy has been with our vendor the last couple of years and has been enjoyed proving trouble free and lots of practical fun.
+Eagle eyed viewers might have noticed the car has been fitted with a water/methanol injection system from American firm Snow Performance which we understand is set up to work automatically via the device in the centre console when filled, giving the car greater combustion and therefore more power giving a notable added layer of performance according to the vendor.
+A Dyno session recorded in the history file reveals the car to have made a maximum of 310PS (305Bhp) at c.6500rpm - this, we must point out is undated and was done in Japan prior to import.

 For more information, contact - email@example.com